eviestergio/ChartFact/README.md

 All pipeline-related source code lives in the root directory `ChartFact`:
 - `data_extraction/random_extraction.py`: Script for extracting a subset of data entries.
-- `data_preprocessing/file-data_standardization.py`: Script for standardizing the extracted data.
+- `data_preprocessing/file-data_standardisation.py`: Script for standardising the extracted data.
 - `data_translation/deplot.py`: Script for generating underlying tables using the DePlot model.
 - `data_translation/deplot_CSV_format.py`: Script for formatting the translated data tables into CSV files.
 - `data_prompting/main.py`: Script for generating claims and explanations using OpenAI's GPT-3.5-turbo.